For details of how to claim any of the new account offers listed below read our free bets for golf betting guide here!

 For the record, here's the breakdown of Bermudagrass PGA Tour victors in the field since 2008:

-The FedEx Cup itself has been won by the Tour Championship tournament winner here every time since 2010.
-Rory McIlroy, Jordan Spieth, Billy Horschel, Henrik Stenson and Brandt Snedeker were all in the top 6 of the FEC standings across the last 5 renewals whilst Bill Haas and Jim Furyk were in positions 25 and 11 respectively in the 2 years prior to that.
-12 months ago, Rory McIlroy was he first FEC winner since Bill Haas to not control his own destiny when arriving in Atlanta.
+Xander Schauffele's victory here 12 months ago broke a well established trend-line.
+Xander was a Tour rookie who won on his Tour Championship debut at a huge 100/1 - he was 24th of 30 in the betting market.
+Up until last year, the FedEx Cup itself had been won by the Tour Championship tournament winner here every time since 2010.
+Rory McIlroy, Jordan Spieth, Billy Horschel, Henrik Stenson and Brandt Snedeker were all in the top 6 of the FEC standings, whilst Bill Haas and Jim Furyk were in positions 25 and 11 respectively in the 2 years prior to that.
+2016 had seen Rory McIlroy be the first FEC winner since Bill Haas to not control his own destiny when arriving in Atlanta.

 Some further interesting trends for the Tour Championship include: